LiteLDev/Documentation-cpp/pages/en/03_faq.md

 You should start from [the Level class](#Level).

 If you want to create an object, you may be interested in the `create()` methods of classes.

+## Why does my plugin throw an SEH exception when initializing?

+When the function `PluginInit()` is called, the game is not loaded.
+If your plugin access anything related to the game, it is bound to throw an exception.

+Please access anything related to the game after `ServerStartedEvent` fires.